netscaler/netscaler-k8s-ingress-controller/docs/troubleshooting/troubleshooting-cic.md

             Normal   Created    33m   CIC ENGINE, cic-vpx-functionaltest  SUCCESS: GET Default VIP from Netscaler:
             Warning  Created    17s   CIC ENGINE, cic-vpx-functionaltest  UNREACHABLE: Netscaler: Check Connectivity::<Netscaler IP>:80

-You can use the events section to check the flow of events within the Citrix ingress controller.
+You can use the events section to check the flow of events within the Netscaler ingress controller.
 Events provide information on the flow of events.
-For further debugging, you should check the logs of the Citrix ingress controller pod.
+For further debugging, you should check the logs of the Netscaler ingress controller pod.

 ### Log based debugging

- You can change the log level of the Citrix ingress controller at runtime using the ConfigMap feature.
+ You can change the log level of the Netscaler ingress controller at runtime using the ConfigMap feature.
 For changing the log level during runtime, see the [ConfigMap](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/config-map/) documentation.

-To check logs on the Citrix ingress controller, use the following command.
+To check logs on the Netscaler ingress controller, use the following command.

     kubectl logs <citrix-k8s-ingress-controller> -n namespace